WWE Superstar Luke Harper Spotted With Cast On Left Hand

 For a while, the WWE was pushing the Bludgeon Brothers as the hottest thing in the tag team division.
-However, when Erick Rowan, one half of the monster team, succumbed to the injury bug with a biceps tear, the teams’ push was stopped dead in its tracks.
+However, when Erick Rowan — one half of the monster team — succumbed to the injury bug with a bicep tear, the team’s push was stopped dead in its tracks.

 Luke Harper, the other half of the team, hasn’t been on TV since August when Rowan went down with the injury.
 Originally, it was assumed that the WWE just didn’t have anything for Harper to do at the moment, since he’s primarily been pushed as a tag team wrestler.

-However, a new photo of the Superstar has emerged on Twitter showing him with a pretty beefy cast covering his left hand.
-Harper was attending a Brad Williams comedy show and the comedian tweeted a photo with Harper’s cast clearly on display.
-We first learned of the tweet via a post on Wrestling Inc.
+However, a new photo of the Superstar has emerged on Twitter — showing him with a pretty beefy cast covering his left hand.
+Harper was attending a Brad Williams comedy show, and the comedian tweeted a photo with Harper’s cast clearly on display, as Wrestling Inc details.

+While Luke Harper hasn’t been on TV since August, he has made special appearances at NXT house shows — losing to North American Champion Ricochet in September.
+It could have been during these matches that Harper suffered the potential injury to his hand.

+The exact extent of Harper’s apparent injury isn’t known at this time, nor do fans have a timetable for when they can expect to see him back in the ring.
+Observers do know that Rowan underwent surgery for the bicep injury at the end of August, as reported by WWE.com.

 When @SalVulcano and @LukeHarperWWE stop by your show, every fetish is covered. pic.twitter.com/6DglTj0LMI